RoboStack/robostack.github.io/docs/GettingStarted.md

     rosdep = "*"
     ```
     ```bash
-    #Save and exit pixi.toml
+    # Save and exit pixi.toml
     pixi install
-    #You can now start an environment with your desired robostack distribution using one of the below commands (either executed from within the project directory or by appending `--manifest-path` and pointing to your project directory):
+    # You can now start an environment with your desired robostack distribution using one of the below commands (either executed from within the project directory or by appending `--manifest-path` and pointing to your project directory):

-    #ROS noetic
+    # ROS noetic
     pixi shell -e noetic

-    #ROS humble
+    # ROS humble
     pixi shell -e humble

-    #ROS jazzy
+    # ROS jazzy
     pixi shell -e jazzy
     ```

 ## Testing installation
-After installation, you should test if you are able to run `rviz` and other ros tools.
+After installation, you should test if you are able to run `rviz`/`rviz2` and other ROS tools.

 !!! note "Reminder"
     The ROS environment activation is included automatically.
 There is no need to add a `source` command in the `~/.bashrc`